novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 But then,

-"I like the market economy too."
+"I like to call it market economy."

 The same language flowed from Lee Hyun-woo's mouth.